Skip to main content

 To access funds from the Recovery and Resilience Facility, Member States provide a national recovery and resilience plan, in which at least 37% of expenditure is allocated to climate and 20% to digital investments and reforms, and which must be implemented by 2026.

-Winter 2023 Economic Forecast
+Summer 2023 Economic Forecast

 A European Green Deal